US set to block Chinese imports over forced labor | DW | 08.09.2020

-Washington cited forced labor in western Xinjiang province as grounds for ban on Chinese cotton and tomatoes.
+Washington has cited forced labor in western Xinjiang province as grounds to ban Chinese cotton and tomatoes.
 The measures would hit a wide array of industries and could have far-reaching consequences for US retailers.

-The United States will ban the import of cotton and tomatoes from China's western Xinjiang province on Tuesday, alleging they are the product of forced labor by minority Muslim Uighurs in detention camps throughout the region.
+The United States has announced it will ban the import of cotton and tomatoes from China's western Xinjiang province, alleging they are the product of forced labor by minority Muslim Uighurs in detention camps throughout the region.

-The ban will hit entire chains of goods, ranging from raw cotton to finished apparel; and tomatoes, as well as pastes, powders and other products made from them.
+The ban will hit entire chains of goods, ranging from raw cotton to finished apparel to tomatoes in all their forms — pastes, powders and other products.
 Xinjiang leads Chinese production of both cotton and tomatoes.

-US President Donald Trump is expected to announce this and five other bans related to forced labor abuses at the White House on Tuesday.
-It is the latest in a years-long battle between the world's biggest economies.
+US President Donald Trump is expected to announce the new measures and five other bans related to forced labor abuses at the White House on Tuesday.
+It's the latest move in a yearslong battle between the world's two biggest economies.

 Read more: China convicts Uighurs in sham trials at Xinjiang camps

-US Customs and Border Protection (CBP), which is required by law to detain shipments of goods suspected to have been produced with forced labor, told Reuters news agency that it has "Withold Release Orders" for doing so in its effort to combat human rights abuses.
+US Customs and Border Protection (CBP), which is required by law to detain shipments of goods suspected to have been produced with forced labor, told Reuters news agency that it would use "Withhold Release Orders" to do so.

-"We have reasonable but not conclusive evidence that there is a risk of forced labor in supply chains related to cotton textiles and tomatoes coming out of Xinjiang," said Brenda Smith, CBP executive assistant commissioner, adding, "We will continue to work our investigations to fill in those gaps."
+"We have reasonable but not conclusive evidence that there is a risk of forced labor in supply chains related to cotton textiles and tomatoes coming out of Xinjiang," said Brenda Smith, CBP executive assistant commissioner.
+"We will continue to work our investigations to fill in those gaps."

 Read more: Exclusive: China's systematic tracking, arrests of Uighurs exposed in new Xinjiang leak

-CBP alleges that it has evidence of abuses "including debt bondage, unfree movement, isolation, intimidation and threats, withholding of wages, and abusive working and living conditions."
+CBP has alleged it has evidence of abuses "including debt bondage, unfree movement, isolation, intimidation and threats, withholding of wages, and abusive working and living conditions."

 On Monday, US State Department spokeswoman Morgan Ortagus released a statement on Twitter calling for the Chinese Communist Party to end the practice of forced labor in Xinjiang.

-The United Nations, too, claims it has credible evidence that as many as 1 million Uighur Muslims may be in detention camps across Xinjiang.
-China has vehemently denied the accusation that it is operating re-education camps, referring to them instead as vocational training facilities designed to combat terrorism.
+The United Nations, too, has claimed it has credible evidence that as many as 1 million Uighur Muslims may be in detention camps across Xinjiang.
+China has vehemently denied the accusation that it is operating reeducation camps, referring to them instead as vocational training facilities designed to combat terrorism.

 Read more: Uighur whistleblower: China is 'arresting people without any reason'

 As China exports roughly 20% of the world's cotton supply — 80% of which comes from Xinjiang — the ban could also hit a broad spectrum of US retailers and producers.
-China exports only about 2% of the world's tomatoes but has been among the fastest-growing exporters of them since 2015.
+China exports only about 2% of the world's tomatoes but has been among the fastest-growing exporters in that sector since 2015.

-Another US company corporation's ties to the region have also landed it in hot water, albeit in another industry altogether.
-The Hollywood giant Disney is once again the target of boycotts over its live-action remake of the film "Mulan," which was released last week.
-The calls came after viewers complained that the company thanked government entities in the Xinjiang region in the film's closing credits.
+Another US corporation's ties to the region have also landed it in hot water, albeit in another industry altogether.
+Hollywood giant Disney is once again the target of boycotts over its live action remake of the film Mulan, which was released last week.
+The calls came after viewers complained that the company had thanked government entities in the Xinjiang region in the film's closing credits.
 One of those entities was a public security office in Turpan, where a number of camps have been documented.

 Read more: Why is Germany silent on China's human rights abuses?